Jenisch/ExileCraft-v0.1-a/README.md

 ## Features

 * Desktop interface built with Tkinter so you can browse bases, review affix requirements, and build a plan without memorising the entire database.
+* Browser interface served by Flask that mirrors Craft of Exile's emulator layout with live search, compatible-mod toggles, spawn-weight odds, and instant plan generation.
 * Affix browser that mirrors in-game availability by applying RePoE spawn weights, so the **Only show compatible** toggle now reflects the true mod pool for the selected base.
 * Human-readable stat descriptions and alteration odds for every mod, translated from RePoE's stat data so you instantly understand what each affix does and how rare it is.
 * A Path of Exile-inspired dark theme with gilded highlights to make the planner feel native to Wraeclast instead of a plain console utility.